YasseenRamadan2005/yasseenramadan2005.github.io/docs/_posts/2025-06-28-Optimzed-VM-Translator.markdown

 # Consecutive Pushes

-When declaring a function, we push the constant 0 __k__ times for __k__ local variables, which not only initilizes our local variables but also allocates room for the local variables on the stack.
-Since cosntant 0 is extremely trivial, instead of running the ecode method on each push instruction, we could just increment the stack pointer by k, then jump to the top and repeat "A=A-1, M=0" k times.
+When declaring a function, we push the constant 0 __k__ times for __k__ local variables, which not only initializes our local variables but also allocates room for the local variables on the stack.
+Since cosntant 0 is extremely trivial, instead of running the decode method on each push instruction, we could just increment the stack pointer by k, then jump to the top and repeat "A=A-1, M=0" k times.
 In fact, there is whole rabbit of optimizations we can do with these pushes

 For example, take this code in Ouptut.initMap: